 - 1 During the initial setup on your watch, select ✓ when you are prompted to pair with your phone.
-NOTE: If you previously skipped the pairing process, you can hold UP, and select Connectivity > Phone > Pair Phone. - NOTE: If you have a Forerunner non-music watch, you can hold UP, and select Phone > Pair Phone. - 2 Scan the QR code with your phone, and follow the on-screen instructions to complete the pairing and setup process.
+NOTE: If you previously skipped the pairing process, you can hold UP, and select Connectivity > Phone > Pair Phone. - 2 Scan the QR code with your phone, and follow the on-screen instructions to complete the pairing and setup process.